-Storebrand Livsforsikring, Storebrand Forsikring and Storebrand Helseforsikring in Norway, SPP in Sweden and Euroben in Ireland, calculates solvency at company level (solo) and publicise a Solvency and Financial Condition Report.
-Storebrand Bank, Storebrand Asset Management and other subsidiaries regulated under CRD IV report in accordance with the requirements for these companies.
-All subsidiaries satisfy the capital adequacy requirements in the relevant regulations and internal targets.
+Storebrand Livsforsikring AS, Storebrand Forsikring AS and Storebrand Helseforsikring AS in Norway, SPP Pension & Försäkring AB in Sweden and Euroben in Ireland, calculates solvency at company level (solo) and publicise a Solvency and Financial Condition Report.
+Storebrand Bank ASA, Storebrand Asset Management AS and other subsidiaries regulated under CRD IV report in accordance with the requirements for these companies.
+All subsidiaries satisfy the capital adequacy requirements under relevant regulations and meet internal solvency targets.